 My parents are very supportive of music.
 They drive me everywhere.
-I come from a very open, artistic, non-religious family.
-Antigonish, Nova Scotia is also known as the Little Vatican.
+I come from a very open, artistic, nonreligious family.
+Antigonish, Nova Scotia, is also known as the Little Vatican.
 It’s extremely Catholic.
-My family are “CFAs” — come from aways.
-My mom’s from Calgary, and my dad’s from England.
+My family members are “CFAs” — “come from aways.”
+My mom’s from Calgary and my dad’s from England.
 We moved there when I was in Grade 6 because my dad got a job running the live theater.

 Even though it’s a small town, the religious stuff is the older generation.
-Though I was in one class and my friend’s boyfriend tried to tell me I was diseased because I was gay, and I just looked him right in the eye and told him to fuck off.
-I told him it’s pretty shitty how many people have fought and died over the years for gay rights, and an ignorant kid sitting in class is telling me I’m diseased, so shut the fuck up.
+Though I was in one class and my friend’s boyfriend tried to tell me I was diseased because I was gay.
+I just looked him right in the eye and told him to fuck off.
+I told him it’s pretty shitty how many people have fought and died over the years for gay rights, and that an ignorant kid sitting in class telling me I’m diseased should shut the fuck up.

 I identify as gay because it’s the easiest thing for me right now.
 I don’t identify as queer.
 I’m not sure I’d be able to date someone male-bodied.
 It’s really about the personality and physical attraction.

 Dating someone who identifies as a male was hard to get used to.
-Mars has been super-patient with me.
+Mars has been super patient with me.
 Even before Mars told me, in a way, it wasn’t surprising to me.
-Other people I dated, I get this macho thing going on, like “you’re my girlfriend.”
+With other people I dated, I’d get this macho thing going on, like “you’re my girlfriend.”
 But I never really felt that way.
 It felt more equal with Mars.
 I didn’t think about Mars as my girlfriend, ever.
 It wasn’t a big stretch because I didn’t slap a gender on.